Starkie/TFM-DistributedAutoadaptiveSystems/src/AutoAdaptativeSystem/AdaptionLoop/Knowledge/ApiClient/docs/ConfigurationApi.md

 <a name="configurationconfigurationnameget"></a>
 # **ConfigurationConfigurationNameGet**
-> PropertyDTO ConfigurationConfigurationNameGet (string configurationName)
+> ConfigurationDTO ConfigurationConfigurationNameGet (string configurationName)

 Gets a configuration property given its name.